 But in many cases, a virtual security guard can do as well or better than a physical, in-the-flesh guard.
 Not only that, but they can often provide a superior value, with fewer dollars spent for the same service.

-So, should you change to a virtual security guard?
+So, should you add virtual gate guard equipment to your current gating system?
 Here are some reasons many property managers have already made the switch.

 What is a Virtual Security Guard?